January 28, 2021

 - Qualifying hospitality and spectator venues

-The key difference will be the process by which K-12 institutions can claim their allocations.
-With K-12 institutions, the funding process is now scheduled to be distributed directly.
+The key difference is the process by which K-12 institutions can claim their allocations.
+With K-12 institutions, the funding process will be distributed directly.
 In the original CARES Act, states were charged by the federal government to administer the funding for the CARES Act to K-12 institutions.
 The misconception was that if the CARES Act funding was unclaimed, that it could be directed back into the state to balance budgets.

 During this time, state allocations to schools were reduced in some states in direct correlation to the CARES Act funding.
-This was not the intent of the funding, and the process for distribution of these funds to K-12 is now being debated and should be announced soon.
+This was not the intent of the funding, and the process for distribution of these funds to K-12 was debated for the American Rescue Plan.

 Each individual institution is vastly different from one another, and the perception of a safe and secure campus varies by each locale.
 With this legislation, just as it was with the CARES Act, Congress provides each institution with the decision-making flexibility for those leaders to determine what course of action is best for their individual schools.